Burnout Therapy in Manhattan for Leaders Facing AI, Layoffs, and Ethical Stress

 Managers are often tasked with implementing decisions they did not originate.
 This responsibility can create:

-- Quiet anxiety: Worry about long-term consequences of decisions
+- Quiet anxiety: Pervasive worry and anxiety about long-term consequences of decisions.

 Even when decisions are strategically sound, the emotional residue can accumulate and affect your well-being.